kormax/apple-home-key/README.md

 Unlike with Car Keys, where invited keys are attested by the key of a car owner, each Home Key is attested by the HAP (AKA issuer) keys of each particular person.
 This has following advantages:
-  - People may be removed from Apple Home as they wish, as it woudn't break the attestation chain for everyone else (only the HAP key of removed person will be removed);
+  - People may be removed from Apple Home at will, as it woudn't break the attestation chain for everyone else (only the HAP-issuer key of removed person will be removed);
-  - It allows for a lock to support many more enrolled devices, as the lock really only needs to permamentely store issuer keys, and a single one can attest multiple devices at a time (phone + watch).
+  - It allows for a lock to support much more enrolled devices, as the lock really only needs to permamentely store issuer keys, and a single one can attest multiple devices at a time (phone + watch).
      Although in reality the lock still stores some amount of credentials locally (current locks report up to 16), as attestation exchange takes much longer than FAST auth (0.2sec vs 1sec);

 But there are also disadvantages:
-  - Home Key protocol, unlike Car Key protocol, does not support "free" sharing natively, as it assumes that each key is bound to a particular HAP key, which automatically requires someone to be present in your Apple Home.
+  - Home Key protocol, unlike Car Key protocol, does not support "free-for-all" sharing natively, as it assumes that each key is bound to a particular HAP key, which automatically requires someone to be present in your Apple Home.

 For people who still expect sharing to happen, not all hope is lost, as:
   - Standard seems to have provisions for adding "Issuer keys" into a lock independently of HAP, but it is not known if it is actually implemented by the existing locks.